Tandoor

-A tandoor (/tænˈdʊər/ or /tɑ:nˈdʊər/) is a large vase-shaped oven, usually made of clay.
+A tandoor (/tænˈdʊər/ or /tɑ:nˈdʊər/, /hi/) is a large vase-shaped oven, usually made of clay.
 Since antiquity, tandoors have been used to bake unleavened flatbreads, such as roti and traditional lavash, as well as leavened ones, such as naan and tandoor bread or matnakash.
 It is also used to roast meat and vegetables.
 Tandoors are predominantly used in South Asia, Western Asia, Central Asia, and the Horn of Africa.

 The standard heating element of a tandoor is an internal charcoal or wood fire, which cooks food with direct heat and smoke.
 Tandoors can be fully above ground, or partially buried below ground, often reaching over a meter in height/depth.
 Temperatures in a tandoor can reach 480 C, and they are routinely kept lit for extended periods.
 Therefore, traditional tandoors are usually found in restaurant kitchens.
 Modern tandoors are often made of metal.
 Variations, such as tandoors with gas or electric heating elements, are more common for at-home use.